timjeske/DEUS/README.md

 # An R package for accurate small RNA profiling based on differential expression of unique sequences

-Tim Jeske, Peter Huypens, Laura Stirm, Selina Hoeckele, Christine Wurmser, Anja Böhm, Cora Weigert, Harald Staiger, Johannes Beckers, and Maximilian Hastreiter
+Tim Jeske, Peter Huypens, Laura Stirm, Selina Höckele, Christine Wurmser, Anja Böhm, Cora Weigert, Harald Staiger, Johannes Beckers, and Maximilian Hastreiter

 The DEUS R package is a framework for accurate small non-coding RNA (sncRNA) profiling based on differential expression of unique sequences.
 In comparison to commonly-used mapping-based approaches, DEUS generates read counts on the actual sequence reads.
 Several advantages of this approach include: